oktadev/okta-blog/_source/_posts/2023-03-03-step-up-auth.md

 In this article, we will explore the whys and hows of step-up authentication in modern applications that include Single Page Applications (SPA) and native mobile applications.

 Federation protocols such as **OpenID Connect (OIDC)** are getting increasingly popular for modern applications to enhance security by trusting an appropriate identity provider.
-Here we will focus primarily on the **OIDC** standard and how it can be leveraged to provide the step up functions in an idiomatic way.
+Here we will focus primarily on the **OIDC** standard and how it can be leveraged to provide the step-up functions in an idiomatic way.

-### Why an application needs to step up authentication
+### Why an application needs step-up authentication

 > "Freedom, security, convenience -- choose two." - Dan Geer